While there had been real progress made in WASH, contextual and emerging challenges in are still there.

 Image: WaterAid/ DRIK/ Habibul Haque

-reached with water coverage
+people reached with water coverage in year 2022/2023

 Image: WaterAid/ DRIK/ Habibul Haque

-reached with sanitation coverage
+people reached with decent sanitation coverage in year 2022/2023

 Image: WaterAid/ Habibul Haque

-reached with hygiene coverage
+people reached with hygiene interventions coverage in year 2022/2023

 Image: WaterAid/ Drik/ Farzana Hossen